Arno of Salzburg: Later years and books

+Arno significantly contributed to the development of the Salzburg scriptorium during his tenure as archbishop from 785 to 821, fostering a scribal culture that produced high-quality manuscripts reflective of Carolingian scholarly standards.
+An elogium composed shortly after his death credits him with commissioning the copying of more than 150 volumes, a figure supported by surviving evidence cataloged by Bernhard Bischoff, which includes works on computus, exegesis, and patristic texts.
+Notably, Salzburg scribes under Arn's direction created some of the finest illuminated copies of the revised computus prepared at the Aachen court in 809–810.

 Soon after the death of Charlemagne in 814, Arno appears to have withdrawn from active life, although he retained his archbishopric until his death on 24 January 821.
 Aided by a deacon named Benedict, Arno drew up about 788 a catalogue of lands and proprietary rights belonging to the church in Bavaria, under the title of Indiculus or Congestum Arnonis.

 Many other works were produced under the protection of Arno, among them a Salzburg consuetudinary, an edition of which appears in Quellen and Erörterungen zur bayerischen und deutschen Geschichte, vol. vii, edited by L. Rockinger (Munich, 1856).
 It has been suggested by Wilhelm von Giesebrecht that Arno was the author of an early section of the Laurissenses majores, surviving in the copy at Lorsch Abbey, which deals with the history of the Frankish kings from 741 to 829; and of which an edition appears in the Monumenta Germaniae Historica, Scriptores, Band i, pp. 128–131, edited by G. H. Pertz (Hanover, 1826).
 If this supposition be correct, Arno was the first extant writer to apply the name Deutsch (theodisca) to the German language.